m00rcheh/RNN_workshop_learn_bAIome/README.md

 **Topics:**

-● Overview of RNN fundamentals and how they differ from other neural networks\\
+* Overview of RNN fundamentals and how they differ from other neural networks
-● Key applications of RNNs in biomedical signal processing\\
+* Key applications of RNNs in biomedical signal processing
-● Reservoir computing (RC)\\
+* Reservoir computing (RC)
-● Hands-on exercises and examples to illustrate RNN implementation and usage\\
+* Hands-on exercises and examples to illustrate RNN implementation and usage

 **Prerequisites:**

 A basic understanding of neural networks and machine learning concepts is expected as well as a familiarity with Python and basic programming skills.